 Back in Chicago, where I was going to art school, I started wearing the watchbands as bracelets, or hooking them together to make belts.
 I wore bright pink or orange lipstick and embroidered cardigans buttoned up to the neck, and spent a lot of time trying to get my hair to look like a model from the pages of the Sears catalog, ca. 1961, an obscure code to signify a highly private form of rebellion.

-At the movies last night on my way into the bathroom there was a girl carefully prodding the elaborately pinned curls of her rockabilly hair-doo back into place, her lips a perfect pouty heart on an alabaster complexion.
+In the bathroom after going to the movies last night I saw a girl carefully prodding the elaborately pinned curls of her rockabilly hairdoo back into place.
+Her lips were a perfect pouty heart on an alabaster complexion.
 Part of me thought, Such a ridiculous effort.
 Another part of me thought, Why don’t I wear fishnet stockings more often?
-I was wearing a gray sweater with jeans, along with the modern-yet-not-flashy accessories: middle-aged-hip.
+I was wearing a gray sweater with jeans, along with the discretely hip accessories of the middle-aged.
 Walking out I passed a woman wearing the international uniform of the senior citizen: frumpy hat, beige clothes, wedge heel shoes.
 And now I’m wondering: Is the progression from retro-fringe to tastefully-modern to nondescript-utilitarian inevitable?
 And, if so, is it something I should welcome or fear?